lakshusan/student-1/_posts/2024-04-16-datastruc-writeup.md

 ### PUT

-This example edits the user info to chenge the point value in the database.
+This example edits the user info to change the point value in the database.

 <img src="https://i.ibb.co/ZM6zNT2/image.webp">